Brand Photography

 Headshots are used in a variety of corporate materials and digital applications.
 Follow the guidelines below to ensure consistency across different types of assets.
 Black and white headshots or color headshots may be used depending on application.

 Use a seamless, neutral background that is clutter-free.
-All headshots backgrounds will be digitally replaced with Pearl Gray.
+All headshots backgrounds will be digitally replaced with Mist.
+For headshots on neutral backgrounds, white will be used as the background color.

 Frame the image from the waist up and include extra background to the right and left of the body.
 This will enable you to use the same headshot in different formats while providing the flexibility to crop.